balancer/scaffold-balancer-v3/README.md

 0. **[Checkpoint 0](#🚨🚨-checkpoint-0-📦-environment-📚)** - 📚 Setup of the environment
 1. **[Checkpoint 1](#🚨🚨-checkpoint-1-🏊🏻‍♀️-showcase-of-the-pool-explorer-with-se-2-tech-stack)** - 📚 Showcase of the front end actions w/ the repo off-the-shelf
-1. **[Checkpoint 2](#🚨🚨-checkpoint-2-🌊-create-a-custom-pool)** - 🌊 Creating a custom pool smart contract.
+2. **[Checkpoint 2](#🚨🚨-checkpoint-2-🌊-create-a-custom-pool)** - 🌊 Creating a custom pool smart contract.
-2. **[Checkpoint 3](#🚨🚨-checkpoint-3-🔧-create-a-custom-pool-factory--interact-with-resultant-custom-pools)** - 🔧 Creating a custom pool factory, deploying it, and generating said pool from it that you can interact with using the front end in your local host.
+3. **[Checkpoint 3](#🚨🚨-checkpoint-3-🔧-create-a-custom-pool-factory--interact-with-resultant-custom-pools)** - 🔧 Creating a custom pool factory, deploying it, and generating said pool from it that you can interact with using the front end in your local host.
-3. **[Checkpoint 3](#🚨🚨-checkpoint-4-writing-typical-unit-and-fuzz-tests-for-custom-pool-example)** - 🧪 An Example of Writing Typical Unit and Fuzz Tests for a Custom Pool and Custom Pool Factory
+4. **[Checkpoint 4](#🚨🚨-checkpoint-4-writing-typical-unit-and-fuzz-tests-for-custom-pool-example)** - 🧪 An Example of Writing Typical Unit and Fuzz Tests for a Custom Pool and Custom Pool Factory
-4. **[Checkpoint 4](#🚨🚨-checkpoint-5-creating-your-own-custom-pool-with-the-template-files)** - 🎨 Creating Your Own Custom Pool with the Template Files
+5. **[Checkpoint 5](#🚨🚨-checkpoint-5-creating-your-own-custom-pool-with-the-template-files)** - 🎨 Creating Your Own Custom Pool with the Template Files
-5. **[Checkpoint 5](#🚨🚨-checkpoint-6-🧭-integrate-pool-with-the-smart-order-router-sor)** - 📡 Integrate pool with the Balancer v3 Subgraph
-6. **[Checkpoint 6](#🚨🚨-checkpoint-7-📡-integrate-pool-with-the-balancer-v3-subgraph)** - 🧭 Integrate pool with the Smart Order Router (SOR)

 In general, all smart contracts sections of this repo will already have `Example` smart contracts.
 These smart contract examples will be explained within this README.